MehdiZonjy/trivia-game/README.md

 ## Domain Model
 I'm using ADT (algebraic data types) to model my domain.
 There are 3 types:

-- [Session](app/model/question.ts): represents a game session.
+- [Session](app/model/session.ts): represents a game session.
 Each session can be either “New”, “InProgress” or “Finished”
-- [Question]: Questions and their accompanying response.
+- [Question](app/model/question.ts): Questions and their accompanying response.
-- [Response]: Responses gathered from players during for a particular round and session.
+- [Response](app/model/response.ts): Responses gathered from players during for a particular round and session.

 ## Architecture